puppetlabs/puppet-docs/source/pe/3.7/puppet_assign_configurations.markdown

 * Create [custom facts][custom_facts] and [put them in modules][plugins_in_modules].
 Custom facts are small, easy pieces of Ruby code, and are distributed to all nodes.
 * Distribute [external facts][external_facts] to your nodes.
 External facts are either static text files or small scripts.

-By pre-seeding new nodes with external facts when you deploy them, it's possible to invert control of node classification --- a node can use a special "role fact" to tell the puppet master what kind of server it was meant to be, and if the Hiera hierarchy or conditional statements in site.pp support it, the node will receive that configuration.
+By pre-seeding new nodes with external facts when you deploy them, it's possible to invert control of node classification --- a node can use a special "role fact" to tell the Puppet master what kind of server it was meant to be, and if the Hiera hierarchy or conditional statements in site.pp support it, the node will receive that configuration.

 > **Note:** Facts are not trusted data, and can be spoofed by a rogue agent node.
 Inverting control can be useful for some deployment processes, but it's generally best to not allow nodes to choose what pieces of sensitive information they will receive.
 If you're inverting control with role facts, be careful with the types of configuration you allow nodes to request.